MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/mya-for-admins.md

 ## Granting access

 Soon after you assign a license with the MyAnalytics service to a participant, they'll get access to MyAnalytics elements, such as a [personal dashboard](../use/dashboard-2.md), a [weekly email digest](../use/email-digest-2.md), [Inline suggestions in Outlook](../use/mya-notifications.md), the [Insights Outlook add-in](../use/add-in.md), and the [MyAnalytics welcome email](../use/mya-welcome-email.md).
 To learn how to set up and configure MyAnalytics, see [Condigure MyAnalytics](../setup/mya-setup-checklist.md).
-To learn more about how soon participants can see the various elements, see the [MyAnalytics elements become available](../setup/mya-setup-checklist.md#myanalytics-elements-become-available) section.
+To learn more about how soon participants can see the various elements, see the [MyAnalytics elements](../setup/mya-setup-checklist.md#myanalytics-elements) section.

 ## Video: Introduction for admins